futomaki-bit/Fruit-Widget/README.md

 - Background changes (Day/Night) with device time and not location time
 - No weather icons

-*This project is to learn about creating rainmeter skins.*
+*This project for me is to learn about creating rainmeter skins.*